elierotenberg/react-statics-styles/README.md

-React Nexus Styles
+React Nexus Style
 ==================

 Note: this package is part of the React Nexus framework, but is intented to be totally usable stand-alone.
-You DONT need to adopt the React Nexus framework to fully benefit from React Nexus Styles.
+You DONT need to adopt the React Nexus framework to fully benefit from React Nexus Style.

-React Nexus Styles is a build-time processer which scans React class definitions for static styles and bundle them into a stylesheet.
-This stylesheet may then be further post-processed (see the gulp example).
+React Nexus Style is a build-time processor which scans React class definitions for static styles and bundle them into a stylesheet.
+This stylesheet may then be further post-processed (see the gulp example using gulp-react-nexus-style).